Historically Black church honors leaders for their service to others in 2020

 Three honorees have had a hands-on role in the past year battling COVID-19.
 The church honored Marion County Health Department Administrator Lloyd White, Tiffany Walker Samuels and Romelia Hodges, who are members of the COVID-19 Advisory Committee on African American Disparities that was established last spring by the West Virginia Department of Health and Human Resources.

-Hodges and Walker Samuels began working with White last year after an outbreak of COVID-19 occured after a celebration at Morning Star Baptist Church in which 14 churchgoers traveled in a van from Fairmont to Everettsville.
+Hodges and Walker Samuels began working with White last year after an outbreak of COVID-19 occured after a celebration at Morning Star Baptist Church in which 14 churchgoers traveled in a van from Fairmont to a church in Everettsville, near the Marion County line in Monongalia County.
 Two COVID deaths resulted after that event.

+After the outbreak, Hodges began canvassing church members at the two events to ensure they had access to COVID testing.
+She and Walker would end up calling parishioners, going door to door and setting up appointments for testing.
+Since then, the Advisory Committee has hosted numerous COVID testing and vaccination events for the Black community in hopes of bringing people to wholeness and stop community spread.

 Hodges said she is grateful to be honored by the Black community Sunday.